Published On: May 06 2013 12:08:47 AM CDTUpdated On: May 06 2016 01:00:00 AM CDT

 1989: Cedar Point opens Magnum XL-200, the first roller coaster to break the 200-foot height barrier, therefore spawning what is considered to be the "coaster wars."

-1983: Actress Gabourey Sidibe, who made her acting debut in the 2009 film "Precious," a role that earned her an Academy Award nomination for Best Actress, is born in Brooklyn, N.Y.
+1983: Actress Gabourey Sidibe, who made her acting debut in the 2009 film "Precious," a role that earned her an Academy Award nomination for Best Actress, is born in Brooklyn, New York.
 She has also appeared on the TV shows "The Big C" and "American Horror Story: Coven" and in the movies "Tower Heist," "Seven Psychopaths" and "The Brothers Grimsby."

 1983: Actress Adrianne Palicki, best known for the TV show "Friday Night Lights" and movies such as "Legion," "Red Dawn" and "G.I.
 Joe: Retaliation," is born in Toledo, Ohio.